-In this blog by Krista Cecille Samson, she shares her journey in setting up her online fashion store.
+In this blog, Krista Cecille Samson, Research and Communications Assistant at the Education Sub Saharan Africa (ESSA) she shares her journey in setting up her online fashion store.

 I started Isla a little over a year ago, after spending more than a year contemplating and toying with the idea of starting this business.
 This dream of mine was on my mind and in my heart every day for over a year.
 I finally took the plunge in March of 2019 when I started taking the steps towards making it a reality.
 It wasn’t until December 2019 that I finally launched my website.
 A day I’ll never forget.